Getting Started Edit

 The typescript SDK is available from github.
 Some dependencies are required,

-which can be installed with either yarn
+which can be installed with either yarn or npm at your preference.

 git clone https://github.com/merchisdk/sdk.git